PaulKinlan/paul.kinlan.me/content/en/2011-02-24-i-ve-seen-the-future-of-the-web-it-s-in-the-b.markdown

 running window that can then be closed.</p>

 <p>You can only open a url that is specified in the domain of the &ldquo;urls&rdquo;
-extents in the manifest &ndash; so for example you couldn&rsquo;t open a background page to google.com if you didn&rsquo;t verify you own that domain.</p>
+extents in the manifest &ndash; so for example you couldn't open a background page to google.com if you didn't verify you own that domain.</p>

 <p>Now your app can run in the background.
 It will start up when the user logs
 into their machine, it will still be running when the user closes the